zfanli/training-vue/README.md

 ## Todo

+Just a list for what I wanna implement.

+Notice that do not mean task listed below must be implemented in the future.
+Things could be changed at anytime.

+- [ ] homepage for show post list
-- [x] homepage for show post list
+  - [x] base implement for show the post list
+  - [ ] pagination
+  - [ ] searching
-- [x] article page, parse and display markdown posts
+- [ ] article page, parse and display markdown posts
+  - [x] base implement for display and parse markdown
-- [ ] article comment support, with gitalk
+  - [x] comment support with gitalk
+  - [ ] tags and timestamp or other accessories
-- [ ] homepage pagination
+  - [ ] pagination, navigate to next/previous page
 - [ ] tags page
+  - [ ] base implement for show a list of tags
+  - [ ] tag filter
 - [ ] theme settings, for change color themes
+  - [ ] another transition for mouse hover on the post list, current one is not looks so good
+  - [ ] dark colors
+  - [ ] font settings
+  - [ ] change markdown code block styles on the fly
+- [ ] i18n if possible

 ## Dependencies